 Your light sensitivity might be caused by photophobia.
 Photophobia is a medical condition characterized by extreme sensitivity to even normal levels of light.
 Symptoms may include uncontrollable blinking or squinting, excessive tears, burning sensation, nausea, and headaches.

-There is no known cure for photophobia, but there are ways to manage it.
-One thing you might try is being more selective about the light bulbs you use.
+There is no known cure for photophobia, but there are ways to manage it, including Avulux® Migraine and Light Sensitivity Lenses, which absorb up to 97% of the most harmful light.
+Another thing you might try is being more selective about the light bulbs you use.

 Light Bulbs Can Have a Powerful Effect